New Zealanders spent $5.4 billion online last financial year according to Roy Morgan Research’s Digital Universe report.

 Seccombe made other important, non-obvious observations about how the growth of the digital universe affects everyday life and business in New Zealand:

 - We’re getting more concerned about our privacy online.
-This year’s survey shows 61 percent of New Zealanders are worried about their privacy, this number is up 11 percent on the survey carried out four years ago.
-As Seccombe says while this may be seen as a barrier by businesses wanting to move customers online, the wariness is actually an indication people are more, not less, technically sophisticated.
+This year’s survey shows 61 percent of New Zealanders worry about privacy.
+Four years ago the same survey found it bothered just half the population.
+As Seccombe says, while businesses wanting to move customers online may see this as a barrier, the wariness indicates people are more, not less, technically sophisticated.

 - Smartphones have seen spectacular growth.
 There are 1.4 million use, that’s a growth of 227 percent in four years.